Zla71/cars_task/README.md

 Here is an example how the Logfile looks like:

-11:44:05 --- The process was started..
+13:21:59 --- The process was started..

-11:44:07 --- JSON data was read and the data frame was built..
+13:22:01 --- JSON data was read and the data frame was built..
 The number of rows in data frame are: 406 rows

-11:44:09 --- The number of unique cars in the dataset was printed..
+13:22:03 --- The number of unique cars in the dataset was printed..
 Number of unique cars in the dataset: 311 cars

-11:44:12 --- The average horse power of all the cars was printed..
+13:22:05 --- The average horse power of all the cars was printed..
 Average horse power of all the cars: 105 hp

-11:44:17 --- The top 5 most heaviest cars was printed..
+13:22:11 --- The top 5 most heaviest cars was printed..

 ...
 Information about each car on a new row ...

-11:44:22 --- The number of cars made by each manufacturer was printed..
+13:22:16 --- The number of cars made by each manufacturer was printed..

 Here are the numbers of cars made by manufacturer:

 ...
 Information about each brand on a new row ...

-11:44:27 --- The number of cars made each year was printed..
+13:22:21 --- The number of cars made each year was printed..

 Here is an information about number of cars build during the years:

 ...
 Information about each year on a new row ...

-11:44:32 --- The process of exporting data to CSV file was completed..
+13:22:26 --- The process of exporting data to CSV file was completed..

-The csv file could be find here: D:\Python\packages\adastra_pack\output.csv
+The csv file could be find here: D:\Python\packages\car_task_pack\output.csv

-The log file could be find here: D:\Python\packages\adastra_pack\log_data.log
+The log file could be find here: D:\Python\packages\car_task_pack\log_data.log

-11:44:34 --- Process finished with SUCCESS..
+13:22:28 --- Process finished with SUCCESS..

 ---